harshab1/Jenkins-practice/content.md

 networks:
    net:

-sudo chown 1000:1000 enkins_home -R --> make sure jenkins user can write to the volumes directory as once the server is terminated all the data is lost.
+sudo chown 1000:1000 jenkins_home -R --> make sure jenkins user can write to the volumes directory as once the server is terminated all the data is lost.
 'R' means apply these changes recurrsively

 cat /etc/passwd or id --> list of all users